 #7 Frida Kahlo's overwhelming love

 ‘’Truth is, so great, that I wouldn’t like to speak, or sleep, or listen, or love.
 To feel myself trapped, with no fear of blood, outside time and magic, within your own fear, and your great anguish, and within the very beating of your heart.”

 How to write a love letter

 Feeling inspired after those beautiful words?
-It might be time to join the busy ranks of Aussie letter writers.
+It might be time to join the busy ranks of American letter writers.
 Before you do, however, it's important to remember a few of the factors that go into crafting the perfect love letter (other than simply sealing with a kiss!):